alibaba/Sentinel/README.md

 </dependency>
 ```

-If not, you can download JAR in [Maven Center Repository](https://mvnrepository.com/artifact/com.alibaba.csp/sentinel-core).
+If not, you can download JAR in [Maven Central Repository](https://mvnrepository.com/artifact/com.alibaba.csp/sentinel-core).

 ### 2. Define Resource